example42/example42.github.io/_drafts/2020-01-xx-hiera-nested-lookups.md

 ## The "lookup" and "hiera" lookup

-Instead of managing the same information on several places, we can ask hiera to runanotherlookup to fetch the required data:
+Instead of managing the same information on several places, we can ask hiera to run another lookup to fetch the required data:

     profile::app::db::auth
       'app1':